The Drumbeat Forever After

 Guest: Kelten

-First, one of the common soldiers at Troy tells Agamemnon what everyone else is thinking and Odysseus threatens to smack him upside the head.
+First, one of the common soldiers at Troy tells Agamemnon what everyone else is thinking and Odysseus threatens to smack him upside the head for it.

-Then, we visit one of the other most famous cities in Mesopotamia.
+Then, in our last episode of Season One, we visit one of the other most famous cities in Mesopotamia.
 Unug, alias Uruk, alias Erech, alias Warka, home to Gilgamesh and Inanna and the biblical Nimrod, will be the world's largest city throughout the late 4th millennium BCE, during which time humanity will invent bronze, the state, and the written word.

 Then, we talk about increasing social & economic complexity in the late 4000s & early 3000s BCE.
 What makes cereals more conducive to state formation than other Neolithic crops (like lentils)?